Estimate Drift: The Silent Killer of Budget Enforcement

 Signal 2: Reserve:commit ratio drift over time

-Plot the ratio weekly.
-Look for trend, not noise:
+Plot the ratio at a window appropriate to your traffic volume.
+Look for trend, not isolated noise:

 - Ratio held steady at 1.05 for three months, then started climbing to 1.4 → over-estimation drift emerging